PhoenixJax/PhoenixJax/README.md

 - 👀 I’m interested in e-learning, digital learning environments
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on e-learning
+- 😎 This is my first time on Github

 <!---
 PhoenixJax/PhoenixJax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.